Dragon Skin Blood Stone Bracelet

 The Asian tradition of 1,000 paper cranes represents granting a special wish, happiness, good fortune, and to symbolize peace.

-Your purchase of Washi Origami Crane Earrings supports ending the harassment and violence against Asian Americans Pacific Islanders (AAPI).
-A portion of each purchase will be donated to Stop AAPI Hate.
+Your purchase of Washi Origami Crane Earrings supported ending the harassment and violence against Asian Americans Pacific Islanders (AAPI).
+A portion of each purchase was donated to Stop AAPI Hate.
 This organization tracks and reports incidents of hate, violence, harassment, and discrimination as well as provides translation services, advocacy, and more.

-Join us as we use art to convey peace with a purchase of origami crane earrings.
-Available at the Schack Art Center in Everett, WA.
-ShoreLake Arts Gallery, Lake Forest Park, WA and at the Bellevue Art Museum in Bellevue, WA.
+We appreciate that you joined us as we used art to convey peace with a purchase of origami crane earrings.
+These earrings were displayed and made available for purchase at the Schack Art Center in Everett, WA; Bellevue Art Museum in Bellevue, WA; Cascadia Art Museum in Edmonds, WA and ShoreLake Arts Gallery, Lake Forest Park, WA.

 Questions?
 Contact: casionjewelry@gmail.com